 Northern Arizona University expects students to have adequate undergraduate preparation for their intended major.
 Generally, the student must have at least the equivalent of an undergraduate minor (18 units), and the student's advisor or academic unit may require that the student take, as a prerequisite for graduate study, any undergraduate course normally required of undergraduate majors in the field.

-To earn a master’s degree at Northern Arizona University under the thesis option, students must complete at least 18 units of formal coursework, that is, courses other than such individualized studies as independent studies, directed readings, and research.
+To earn a master’s degree at Northern Arizona University under the thesis option, students must complete at least 18 units of formal, letter-graded coursework, that is, courses other than such individualized studies as independent studies, directed readings, and research.
 No 400-level courses may be used toward this 18-hour formal coursework requirement.

 The student's program may allow the student to take a maximum of two 400-level courses (6 credit units) at Northern Arizona University as part of the student's master's program with prior approval by the student's program committee.
 Students must file the "Override Authorization—Audit/Class Links/Out of Career form" (available on the Registrar's Office website), to get credit for a 400-level course in their master's degree.

 All graduate students must adhere to the academic requirements and criteria outlined by their program, Graduate College, and NAU.
 See NAU Policy 100319: Academic Continuation, Probation, Dismissal, and Readmission - Graduate for more detailed information.

 Graduate students must, at a minimum, meet the “Academic Requirements for Continuation in a Graduate Program” found in NAU Policy 100319: Academic Continuation, Probation, Dismissal, and Readmission - Graduate, in order to graduate.
 To begin the graduation process, please see NAU Policy 100334: Applying for Graduation, Graduate Students.